The Forgetting Curve

 If you come to review some information and discover gaps in your memory, don't despair!
 This is the most productive time for stretching your recall.
 Learning done at this point will be all the stronger because of the mental challenge involved.

 If you're imparting learning or information to an audience, or delivering training, make it as interactive as possible.
 Even just asking questions will encourage people to sort and strengthen the information in their minds.

-The Forgetting Curve is an influential memory model.
+The Forgetting Curve, or the Ebbinghaus Curve of Forgetting, is an influential memory model.
 It shows how learned information slips out of our memories over time – unless we take action to keep it there.

 The steepest drop in memory happens quickly after learning, so it's important to revisit the information you've learned sooner rather than later.
 After that, regular reviews will help to reinforce it.
 But you can leave longer and longer gaps between these review sessions.
 This is known as "spaced learning."

 Doing this will help to reinforce your learning and improve your power of recall, so that you can remember what you've learned in the long term.
 Other strategies you can use to improve your memory are: overlearning information, making what you want to learn meaningful, and challenging your memory regularly.